The Ultimate Guide to Nailing Your Logo Presentation for Clients

 When clients raise concerns, your first step is to listen actively.
 Ignoring or dismissing their feelings can lead to tension.
 Here’s what to keep in mind:

 • Open Communication: Encourage them to express their reservations fully.
-Use phrases like, “I’d love to hear your thoughts” or “What specifically concerns you?”
+Use phrases like “I’d love to hear your thoughts” or “What specifically concerns you?”
 This demonstrates that you value their input.

-• Acknowledge Their Feelings: Even if their concerns seem minor or unfounded, acknowledge their feelings are valid.
+• Acknowledge Their Feelings: Even if their concerns seem minor or unfounded, acknowledge that their feelings are valid.
 You might say, “I understand why you’d feel that way; let’s explore that further.”

 For instance, a page design I presented once was met with hesitation regarding colour choices.
 The client had a previous negative experience with specific colours, creating visual fatigue.
 We explored alternatives by addressing this concern, ensuring they felt comfortable moving forward.